asyxui/PTDenoising/README.md

 ## Run Dataset creation script
 1. Make sure you have completed the section [How to setup Python](#how-to-setup-python) and have activated the virtual environment.
 2. Make sure you have Blender installed and added to path.
+3. Make sure you have some blender scenes prepared.
+(More info below the command)
-3. In your terminal, navigate to ./dataset
+4. In your terminal, navigate to ./dataset
-4. Start the database creation using this command:
+5. Start the database creation using this command:
 ```sh
 cd dataset
 blender -b -P .\blenderDataset.py
 ```
-Some demo scenes are provided in /dataset/scenes.
-Additional blender scenes may be added to expand the dataset.
+Blender scenes that will be used for the dataset are stored in /dataset/scenes.
+You should add this folder and add blender scenes to expand the dataset.
 I suggest packing all resources into the .blend files.
 You can download the scenes that I used in the [github release](https://github.com/asyxui/PTDenoising/releases/tag/v1.0).
+Make sure to store them in a folder test, train or val. (for example /dataset/scenes/train/scene.blend)

 Once the dataset is created, it can be patched into smaller images for the models using the createPatches.py
 ```sh